Overview

 Availability

-The Research Archive Storage Service is not considered highly-available.
-Service is subject to an annual MGHPCC datacenter downtime (typically 3 days in early summer), occasional datacenter outages, and scheduled maintenance as required by NorthEast Storage Exchange platform administrators.
-Notice for planned maintenance and unplanned outage activity will be communicated to Share Collection Managers.
+The Research Archive Storage Service will normally be available 24 by 7 except during an annual MGHPCC datacenter downtime (typically 3 days in early summer), occasional datacenter outages, and scheduled maintenance as required by NorthEast Storage Exchange platform administrators.
+Notice for planned maintenance and unplanned outage activity will be communicated to Share Collection Managers via email.

 Requirements